ColorfulCodingCommunity/CC_DeeplinksDemo/README.md

 # Instructions

+## Unity

+- `/Scripts/Editor/AppleBuildPostprocessor` - automatically adds xcode capabilities.
+TO CHANGE associated domain name.
+- `/Plugins/Android/AndroidManifest.xml` - TO CHANGE <i>android:scheme</i> and <i>android:host</i> based on the url you want to use.
+- `/Scripts/DeepLinkHandler.cs` - basic handling of deeplink URLs.
+You basically have to treat them as strings.

 ## Apple setup
 Put `apple-app-site-association` on the same hosting as your website.
 Make sure the URL schema is the one you use for your web domain.

 ## Web setup